 Dry, hot weather can lead to a variety of concerns, including higher energy bills and the devastating bushfires of the 2019/2020 season.
 It can also lead to cracks appearing in built structures, sometimes overnight.Blame it on the weather

-Heat, low rainfall and sun exposure have a drying effect on the soil and vegetation will further rob valuable moisture.
+Heat, low rainfall and sun exposure have a drying effect on the soil and vegetation further robs it of valuable moisture.
 This change in soil moisture leads to soil shrinkage which puts pressure on the foundations of built structures, causing them to move.

-Buildings are designed and constructed to withstand most weather conditions, but a hot, dry summer can aggravate the risk of cracks appearing in many components of the building due to this movement.
+Buildings are designed and constructed to withstand most weather conditions, but hot and dry conditions can aggravate the risk of cracks appearing in many components of the building due to this movement.